 On April 14, 2004, Liggett entered into an Amended and Restated Loan and Security Agreement with Congress Financial Corporation, as lender.
-The \$50,000 credit facility replaces Liggett's previous \$40,000 facility with Congress, under which \$14,020 was outstanding at June 30, 2004.
-Availability as determined under the facility was approximately \$20,900 based on eligible collateral at June 30, 2004.
-The facility is collateralized by all inventories and receivables of Liggett.
+The \$50,000 credit facility replaced Liggett's previous \$40,000 facility with Congress, under which \$15,490 was outstanding at September 30, 2004.
+Availability as determined under the facility was approximately \$15,670 based on eligible collateral at September 30, 2004.
+The facility is collateralized by all inventories and receivables of Liggett and a mortgage on its manufacturing facility.
 Borrowings under the facility bear interest at a rate equal to 1.0% above the prime rate of Wachovia Bank, N.A. (the indirect parent of Congress).
-The facility requires Liggett's compliance with certain financial and other covenants including a restriction on Liggett's ability to pay cash dividends unless Liggett's borrowing availability under the facility for the 30-day period prior to the payment of the dividend, and after giving effect to the dividend, is at least \$5,000.
+The facility requires Liggett's compliance with certain financial and other covenants including a restriction on Liggett's ability to pay cash dividends unless Liggett's borrowing availability under the facility for the 30-day period prior to the payment of the dividend, and after giving effect to the dividend, is at least \$5,000 and no event of default has occurred under the agreement, including Liggett's compliance with the covenants in the credit facility, including an adjusted net worth and working capital requirement.
 In addition, the facility imposes requirements with respect to Liggett's adjusted net worth (not to fall below \$8,000 as computed in accordance with the agreement) and working capital (not to fall below a deficit of \$17,000 as computed in accordance with the agreement).
-At June 30, 2004, Liggett was in compliance with all covenants under the credit facility; Liggett's adjusted net worth was \$63,755 and net working capital was \$52,995, as computed in accordance with the agreement.
+At September 30, 2004, Liggett was in compliance with all covenants under the credit facility; Liggett's adjusted net worth was \$52,055 and net working capital was \$41,669, as computed in accordance with the agreement.

-100 Maple LLC, a company formed by Liggett in 1999 to purchase its Mebane, North Carolina manufacturing plant, has a term loan of \$4,881 outstanding under Liggett's credit facility at June 30, 2004.
-The remaining balance of the term loan is payable in monthly installments of \$77 with a final payment on June 1, 2006 of \$3,033.
+100 Maple LLC, a company formed by Liggett in 1999 to purchase its Mebane, North Carolina manufacturing plant, has a term loan of \$4,649 outstanding under Liggett's credit facility at September 30, 2004.
+The remaining balance of the term loan is payable in monthly installments of \$77 with a final payment on June 1, 2006 of \$3,023.
 Interest is charged at the same rate as applicable to Liggett's credit facility, and the outstanding balance of the term loan reduces the maximum availability under the credit facility.
 Liggett has guaranteed the term loan, and a first mortgage on the Mebane property and manufacturing equipment collateralizes the term loan and Liggett's credit facility.